mristin/bukvarko/README.md

 If you are unsure about what you wrote, you can have the computer read it out for you.

 The game supports the following languages:
-Bosnian, German, English, Spanish, French, Croatian, Italian, Polish, Portuguese and Serbian.
+Bosnian, German, English, Greek, Spanish, French, Croatian, Italian, Polish, Portuguese and Serbian.